-I recently had a friend show me a post card he got in the mail that said something like, "You have a mortgage AmeriFirst Home Mortgage and we can help you pay it off early and save you thousands!"
-This friend asked if this bi-weekly mortgage service advertisement came from us at AmeriFIrst Home Mortgage, because he was thinking about paying for it.
+I recently had a friend show me a post card he got in the mail that said something like, "You have a mortgage with AmeriFirst Home Mortgage and we can help you pay it off early and save you thousands!"
+This friend asked if this bi-weekly mortgage service advertisement came from us at AmeriFirst, because he was thinking about paying for it.
 I decided it was time to bust this myth, for him and for you.

 Would you pay someone to walk your outgoing bills to the mailbox for you?
 Of course not.
 That's essentially what's happening here.
-This third-party service vendor (and let's be very clear - it's a third party, not AmeriFirst Home Mortgage) offers to take your mortgage payment every two weeks instead of once a month.
+This third-party service vendor (and let's be very clear - it's a third party, not AmeriFirst) offers to take your usual payment every two weeks instead of once a month.
 Twice a year this results in 3 half-payments in a month, meaning one extra payment per year.
-That extra payment, and only that extra payment, is what shaves years off your mortgage.
-So it's the extra month that helps, not bi-weekly mortgage payments.
+That extra payment, and only that extra payment, is what shaves years off your repayment schedule.
+So it's the extra month that helps, not the supposed bi-weekly payments.

-AmeriFirst Home Mortgage co-founder and president Mark A. Jones breaks down the bi-weekly mortgage payment myth.
-Learn how you can shave years off your mortgage loan without paying someone to do it for you.
+AmeriFirst co-founder and president Mark A. Jones breaks down the bi-weekly payment myth.
+Learn how you can shave years off your loan without paying someone to do it for you.

 You can click here to view the video: Bi-weekly Mortgage Payment Service: Scam or Service?